leagman1/vtxServerPanel/README.md

 # vtxServerPanel
 Simple server panel for the pre-alpha game Vertex.
-Can start, stop or edit settings for a single Vertex server.
+Can start and stop a single server and edit its settings.

 Designed on and for 1080p monitors.